manns79/dreamt-wearable-sleep-staging/README.md

 9. In the same notebook, enable the guarded Stage 10 cell to compare simple CNN and temporal-context CNN models on matched context-eligible validation centers for `context_radius=1` and `context_radius=2`.
-10. Continue moving reusable logic from notebooks into `src/` as new modeling stages mature.
+10. In the same notebook, enable the guarded Stage 11 and Stage 12 cells to run CNN-GRU sequence comparisons on the validation split only.
-11. Save generated metrics and figures under `results/`.
+11. Save generated metrics, figures, summaries, and checkpoints under stage-specific local `results/` folders.

 The dataset overview notebook writes these local intermediate summaries when raw participant files are available: